-1. Limited Liability
+Positives of Limited Liability

 Limited personal liability is one of the most common reasons businesses become corporations.
 A corporation is a distinct legal entity, so incorporating protects the business owner's personal assets, even if the corporation is in debt or facing other liabilities.

-3. Business Credibility
+Gives Business Credibility

-4. Stock Incentives
+Allows for Stock Incentives

 One of the defining elements of a stock corporation is the stock structure, which gives board members and employees a share in the ownership of the company.
 This can be an attractive benefit for employees and can lead to higher employee retention rates.

-5. Perpetual Existence
+Your Perpetual Existence

+Unlike a sole proprietorship, a corporation continues to exist even if the owner passes away or leaves the business.
 A corporation will remain in existence until the shareholders take measures to dissolve it, or until the corporation is merged with another business.

 Since a corporation is not tied to its owner, ownership can be transferred to another by selling stock.
 This is typically governed by the corporation, which can set limits on the transfer of stock, and the laws of the state where the corporation was formed.

-The initial cost of incorporation includes the fee required to file your articles of incorporation, potential attorney or accountant fees, or the cost of using an incorporation service to assist you with completion and filing of the paperwork.
+The initial cost of incorporation includes the fee required to file your articles of incorporation, potential attorney or accountant fees, or the cost of using an incorporation service to assist you with the completion and filing of the paperwork.
 There are also ongoing fees for maintaining a corporation.

-2. Double Taxation
+Problems of Double Taxation

-Some types of corporations such as a C Corporation, have the potential to result in "double taxation."
-Double taxation occurs when a company is taxed once on profits, and again on the dividends paid to shareholders.
+Some types of corporations, such as a C Corporation, have the potential to result in "double taxation."
+Double taxation occurs when a company is taxed once on profits and again on the dividends paid to shareholders.

-3. Loss of Personal "Ownership"
+Your Loss of Personal "Ownership"

 If a corporation is a stock corporation, one person doesn't retain complete control of the entity.
 The corporation is governed by a board of directors who are elected by shareholders.

 When you form a corporation, you are required to follow all of the rules outlined by the state in which you filed.
-This includes the management of the corporation, operational requirements and the corporation's accounting practices.
+This includes the management of the corporation, operational requirements, and the corporation's accounting practices.

-5. Ongoing Paperwork
+The Headache of Ongoing Paperwork

 Most corporations are required to file annual reports on the financial status of the company.
-Ongoing paperwork also includes tax returns, accounting records, meeting minutes and any required licenses and permits for conducting business.
+Ongoing paperwork also includes tax returns, accounting records, meeting minutes, and any required licenses and permits for conducting business.

-6. Difficulty Dissolving
+Difficulty Dissolving After Business Registration